habi/acinar-analysis-manuscript/manuscript.md

 The normalized volumes (without outliers) are most compact on day 4 and slightly more spread out at day 10.
 At days 21 and 60, we see no outliers for the normalized acinar volumes, which thus range from zero to one.
 The median of the normalized volumes is smaller than the average at days 4, 10 and 21 while it is exactly at 0.5 for day 60.
-This means that we have more smaller than larger acini early in the development and a very homogeneous distribution late in lung development.
+This means that we have more smaller than larger acini early in the development and a more homogeneous distribution late in lung development.
 This result suggests that acinar growth is not constant during lung development.
 It seems that some acini increase their volume faster than others.
 As a result, we speculate that an increased percentage of acini is somehow dormant at day 4&dash;21, while at day 60 most of the acini reached their final volume.